ethz-asl/image_undistort/README.md

 * **Undistort images.** The default usage of the node, outputting an undistorted version of an input image.
 * **Modify the image resolution and intrinsics.** The node supports projecting from and to any valid projection matrix and resolution.
-* **Provide a camera_info topic for an image.** In this mode ros params and used to build a camera info message that is published in sync with the image messages.
+* **Provide a camera_info topic for an image.** In this mode ros params are used to build a camera info message that is published in sync with the image messages.
 This allows the use of ros nodes that require camera info with devices and bags that do not provide it.

 ##Parameters:
 * **queue size** The length of the queues the node uses for topics (default: 100).